matheus-santos/chatty/README.md

 # Chatty
+Made with ♥ by me, [Matheus Santos](https://github.com/matheus-santos).

 A widget chat for your web application.

-Aauthor: Matheus Cesario <mts.cesario@gmail.com>

 ## Installation
 On directory